 EVENTRN indicates the round in which the outpatient event was reported.
-Please note: Rounds 3, 4, and 5 are associated with MEPS survey data collected from Panel 5.
-Likewise, Round 1, 2, and 3 are associated with data collected from Panel 6.
+Please note that Rounds 3, 4, and 5 are associated with MEPS survey data collected from Panel 5.
+Likewise, Rounds 1, 2, and 3 are associated with data collected from Panel 6.

-2.6.2 MPC Data Indicator (MPCDATA)
+2.6.2 MPC Indicator (MPCELIG, MPCDATA)